gnigrinis/Web-Calculator/README.md

 ## Web Calculator

+### About Page
+This page was made to give an online solution for math problems to primary and secondary students.

 ### Features
 - Supports addition, subtraction, multiplication and division operations.
 - Supports calculation of perimeters in squares, triangles and circles.